 In any room inspection/search, illegal drugs, alcohol, or other items which violate University policy or civil law may be confiscated by those conducting the search and disciplinary action may result.
-If there is probable cause to believe a violation of local, state, or federal law has occurred, the matter will be referred to the appropriate law enforcement agency for further investigation or action.
+If there is probable cause to believe a violation of local, state, or federal law has occurred, the matter may be referred to the appropriate law enforcement agency for further investigation or action.
+Felony law violations will be referred to law enforcement for prosecution.